Gandi/react-translate/README.md

 }
 ```

-Make sure you have `babel-cli` in your dependencies (it's up to you to select the version saved in
+Extraction script requires `babel-cli`, `babel-gettext-plugin` and `po2json` in your dependencies
+(it's up to you to select the version saved in your project):
-your project):

 ```
-npm install babel-cli
+npm install --save-dev babel-cli babel-gettext-plugin po2json
 ```

-> Note for npm 2 users, you have to make sure po2json in the root `node_modules`, the same way as
-`babel-cli`

 ## Usage